PaloAltoNetworks/prisma-cloud-docs/api/descriptions/registry/get_registry_progress.md

-Shows the progress of an ongoing regular or on-demand scan on hosts.
+Shows the progress of an ongoing regular or on-demand scan of registry.

+Use the scan ID from the `/registry/scan` API endpoint to get scan status of the ongoing scan.

 ### cURL Request